-Link to John Gardener's book.
+Link below is to John Gardener's book at Amazon's.
 It has a good descriptions and offsets sufficient to build the gunning dory.
 He was personally involved in building a Chamberlain gunning dory and speaks very highly of them, praising its good looks and its light easily driven hull.
 The high bow and stern also help to make this boat safe in chop and higher waves.Building Classic Small Craft : Complete Plans and Instructions for 47 Boats.
 Most of his "Complete" plans are not really very complete for the amateur boatbuilder but in this case his plans are quite detailed.

 Gentry's Chamberlain Gunning Dory as skin on frame instead of planked in plywood